Join the Great Dane Care Newsletter!

 • Waiting periods – Providers enact waiting periods to ensure that pet owners don’t wait to sign up until their pet is sick or injured.
 While most policies tend to have a 14-day waiting period, some are as long as 30 days.
 Make sure you understand in advance what your waiting period will be.

-• Coverage for chronic conditions Certain conditions like cancer and diabetes can require long-term treatment that places them into the bounds of “chronic” conditions.
+• Coverage for chronic conditions Certain conditions like cancer and diabetes can require long-term treatment, placing them into “chronic” conditions.
 Not all providers offer coverage for these conditions.

-Why you should at least consider pet insurance
+Why you should at least consider insurance for your dog

 Like it or not, giant breeds can come with giant veterinarian bills when things go awry.
 From accidents and illnesses to hereditary diseases, the costs can quickly escalate.